Azure/azure-storage-azcopy/MigrationGuideV8toV10.md

 ### Azure Active Directory (Azure AD)

-Provide your credentials by using the same command for both v8 and v10.
+Use the same command for both v8 and v10.

 ```azcopy
 azcopy login